igor-baiborodine/kiroule.com/content/article/campsite-booking-api-revisited.md

 $ mvn clean verfify sonar:sonar -Dsonar.login=<SONAR_TOKEN> -Pcoverage
 ```

 ### Code Enhancements
+The SonarCloud scanning revealed some code smells and vulnerabilities.
+The main vulnerability, which was detected in the `BookingController` class, was persistent entities' usage as arguments of `@RequestMapping` methods.
+I overlooked this during the initial implementation, and it was fixed by replacing the `Booking` persistent entity with the `BookingDTO` object.

 TODO
 - Code smells and vulnerabilities
 - Test coverage